BingoJello/WebServicesProject/README.md

 SOAP and REST services make it possible to:

-    -Recover one or more books containing the requested title.
+    -Recover one or more books containing the requested title (GET method).

-    -Recover a book by its ID
+    -Recover a book by its ID (GET method)

-    -Add a book to the database.
+    -Add a book to the database (POST method).

 For the REST service, here are the different possible GET requests: